 Save time and improve repeatability of your tests in wind tunnels.
-The pressure sensor is compatible with the RCbenchmark Series 1580/1585 Dynamometer.
+The pressure sensor is compatible with the Series 1585 thrust stand.
 It is a precision differential pressure sensor fully integrated with the RCbenchmark software.
 Measurement range is ±6.8 kPa, which allows measuring all range of airspeeds typically encountered by UAVs.

 This pressure sensor is meant to connect to the pitot tube that is part of your existing wind tunnel installation.

 A pitot tube is not included with the sensor.

 Only one pressure sensor can connect to the Series 1585.